OctopusDeploy/docs/docs/deploying-applications/sql-server-databases.md

 ### Redgate ReadyRoll {#SQLServerdatabases-RedgateReadyRoll}

-follows the change script approach, and also provides an excellent Visual Studio experience.
+Redgate ReadyRoll follows the change script approach, and also provides an excellent Visual Studio experience.
 It has the ability to [generate Octopus Deploy-ready NuGet packages](http://doc.ready-roll.com/display/RRSQLDOC/Octopus+Deploy) and can work in continuous integration/automated build tools.

 ![](/docs/images/3048077/3277640.png "width=500")